mikestreety/mikestreety/app/content/drafts/2023-02-02-evergreen-blog-posts.md

 I have managed to write *some* evergreen blog posts - my [Git commit hash](/blog/the-git-commit-hash/) and "[Making sure you're not doing everything at work](/blog/making-sure-youre-not-doing-everything-at-work/)" posts don't have an expiry date (unless Git fundamentally change the way hashes are made) but the [majority of my posts](/diary/) are fixed to a specific time.

 I see posts and opinions crop up and sometimes kick myself.
-Blogs which get the web development community rallying behind express views which I hold, and have done for a while, I just never considered it blog worthy enough (or a popular enough opinion).
-Perhaps I need to stop holding back with writing about my opinion on things.
+Blogs which get the web development community rallying behind expressed views which I hold, and have done for a while, I just never considered it blog worthy enough (or a popular enough opinion).
+Perhaps I need to stop holding back when it comes to writing about my opinion.
 Perhaps I need to _just_ type whatever is on my mind or put down thoughts whenever I roll my eyes or tut at something in the industry.
-On the flip side, I should write more about the positive things I see on the web.
+On the flip side, I should write more about the positive things I see on the web - as much as the moans and groans get the most traction, it's good to see some good things.

+The irony is not lost on me - me writing an evergreen blog post about not being able to write evergreen blog posts!

 As an aside, I logged into [ChatGPT](https://chat.openai.com/) to see what it could suggest for "**Web development evergreen topic ideas**" and the list it has generated is something I might lean on in the future.